 Check Fraud Scenario Highlights Issues with “Breach of Warranty”

-• "Breach of Warrany" determinations present a problem
+- "Breach of Warranty" determinations present a problem

-This past week James Bi, OrboGraph’s own Marketing Manager and Check Fraud Detection Specialist, was in attendance at the Wespay 2024 Payments Symposium.
-In addition to his presentation: Check Fraud in 2024: Are We Catching Up to the Fraudsters?, the conference held three distinct sessions on check fraud -- displaying that the banking industry continues to struggle with the challenge of check fraud.
+This past week OrboGraph’s own James Bi, Marketing Manager and Check Fraud Detection Specialist, was in attendance at the Wespay 2024 Payments Symposium.
+In addition to his presentation: Check Fraud in 2024: Are We Catching Up to the Fraudsters?, the conference held three distinct sessions on check fraud -- the banking industry continues to struggle with this specific challenge.

 At the conference, Steven S. Cree, Vice President of ECCHO / The Clearing House, hosted an informative and interactive session entitled: Do You Have a Clue?
 Let’s Walk-Through Check Scenarios, where attendees were presented real-life check fraud scenarios and discussed the warranties and liabilities for each bank.